Kaneofthrones/devops-technical-test/README.md

 ### 4. Deploy app on EKS

-### 5. Setup jenkins pipelines for deploying docker app onto eks
+### 5. Setup jenkins pipeline for deploying docker app onto eks

 ### 6. Have fun ;)